roblevintennis/guest-posts/articles/the-little-button-that-could.md

 React

-For React, if you haven't already, double-check that the updated CSS got copied over into `littlebutton-css/css/button.css`.
-If so, we'll also need to add a composed class in `littlebutton-react/css/button.module.css` which points to the new `btn-primary`:
+For React, if you haven't already, double-check that the updated CSS got copied over into `littlebutton-react/src/button.css`.
+If not, you can run `yarn syncStyles`.

+Note that if you forget to run `yarn syncStyles` our `dev` script will do this for us when we next start the application anyway:
+    `"dev": "yarn syncStyles && vite",`

+For our React implementation, we additionally will need to add a composed CSS Modules class in `littlebutton-react/css/button.module.css` which composed from the new `btn-primary`:

     .btnPrimary {